 Infusion of a drug is the delivery of a drug directly into the bloodstream of a individual through a vein, usually located in the arm or hand.
 This is also called infusion therapy or intravenous (IV) therapy.
-IV therapy is used to treat and manage certain diseases and may be recommended by a doctor as part of a treatment approach for many disorders.
+Drugs can also be given subcutaneously into the fatty tissue layer under the skin of an individual through an injection.
+This is called the subcutaneous, SC, SubQ, or SubC route.
+IV and SC injection therapy are used to treat and manage certain diseases and may be recommended by a doctor as part of a treatment approach for many disorders.

-IV therapy can be given in many different places.
+IV and SC injection therapy can be given in many different places.
 One is a location within a hospital for people who are not staying in the hospital under a doctor's order.
 This is called a hospital-based outpatient infusion center.
-IV therapy can also be provided in an infusion center or infusion suite, which is not located within a hospital and is designed specifically to provide IV therapy services.
-Individuals can also be given IV therapy in their doctor's office or in their home through companies that specialize in these services and hire licensed nurses to deliver IV therapy.
+IV and SC injection therapy can also be provided in an infusion center or infusion suite, which is not located within a hospital and is designed specifically to provide IV and SC injection therapy services.
+Individuals can also be given IV and SC injection therapy in their doctor's office or in their home through companies that specialize in these services and hire licensed nurses to deliver IV and SC injection therapy.